 People here are dead-serious about partying, and not only do they see it as their human-right but as their duty to party for days.

-The Everglades are often overlooked as a destination for vacationers, simply because many people view it as nothing but a swamp.
+The Everglades are often overlooked places to visit in Florida, simply because many people view it as nothing but a swamp.